Equivalent circuit: Two-port networks

 Linear four-terminal circuits in which a signal is applied to one pair of terminals and an output is taken from another, are often modeled as two-port networks.
 These can be represented by simple equivalent circuits of impedances and dependent sources.
 To be analyzed as a two port network the currents applied to the circuit must satisfy the port condition: the current entering one terminal of a port must be equal to the current leaving the other terminal of the port.
 By linearizing a nonlinear circuit about its operating point, such a two-port representation can be made for transistors: see hybrid pi and h-parameter circuits.

 Delta and Wye circuits

 In three phase power circuits, three phase sources and loads can be connected in two different ways, called a "delta" connection and a "wye" connection.
 In analyzing circuits, sometimes it simplifies the analysis to convert between equivalent wye and delta circuits.
 This can be done with the wye-delta transform.

+Li-ion batteries

+The electrical behavior of a Lithium-ion battery cell is often approximated by an equivalent circuit model.
+Such a model consists of a voltage generator driven by the state of charge, representing the open-circuit voltage of the cell, a resistor representing the internal resistance of the cell, and some RC parallels to simulate the dynamic voltage transients.